djbrieck/brieckspro/content/posts/cowboy-coffee/index.md

 3. Bring water to boil

-4. Once water boils turn off / remove from heat source, let stand for 1 minute.
+4. Once water boils, turn off / remove from the heat source, let stand for 1 minute.

-5. Dump your measured coffee into sauce pan 1-2 spoons per cup is a starting point, this is for "weak" coffee, they way I like it.
+5. Dump your measured coffee into sauce pan 1–2 spoons per cup is a starting point, this is for "weak" coffee, they way I like it.

-6. Put the lid on the sauce pan, let it brew for 4 mins, no need to stir.
+6. Put the lid on the sauce pan, let it brew for four minutes, no need to stir.

-7. Remove lid and let it sit for 1 mins to cool.
+7. Remove the lid and let it sit for one minute to cool.

+8. Add pour over / through filter to the top of the mug.
+   (Optional)
-8. Add pour over / through filter to top of mug.
-(Optional ) If not using filter add some cool water to top of pan to help settle grounds, using the spoon, etc
+If not using a filter, add some cool water to the top of the pan to help settle grounds, using a spoon, etc.

 9. Slowly pour coffee into mug/s.

-10. Prepare and enjoy your coffee as you like, its ready to drink and not too hot too.
+10. Prepare and enjoy your coffee as you like, It's ready to drink and not too hot.